Surfingnet/PokeMMO-Optimal-Party/README.md

 > [!NOTE]
 >
-> Requires the user to input the monsters data. (`monsters.json`)
+> Requires the user to input the monsters data (`monsters.json`)
-> This data is not provided here.
+> which is not provided here.
 > It can be dumped out of PokeMMO very easily.
 > More on that below.

 > [!WARNING]
 >
-> Will max and heat up your CPU
+> Will max and heat up your CPU.
 > Spreading the workload across a lot of threads increases RAM usage.
 > Expect the computation of all the combinations of 6 in 70 monsters (131 115 985 parties) spread across 12 threads to require **14Gb of free RAM**.